 Goldberg Simpson: Community, Culture and Law

-Community, culture and law are the important topics discussed is this installment of Goldberg Simpson’s popular “The Q&A Series”.
-Goldberg Simpson’s Managing Partner, Jon Goldberg, discusses why community involvement is so important and points to the firm’s ethical standards as a top reason why clients continually remain with the firm.
+Community, culture, and law are the important topics discussed in this installment of Goldberg Simpson’s popular “The Q&A Series”.
+Jon Goldberg discusses why community involvement is so important and points to the firm’s ethical standards as a top reason why clients continually remain with the firm.
 Watch as he provides an inside look at his unique managing philosophy and examines the difference you’ll see when working with Goldberg Simpson.

 Jonathan D. Goldberg is a Partner with Goldberg Simpson.
 He helped start the current iteration of the firm in 1975 and was the Managing Partner from 1992 to 2019.
 His practice primarily includes general commercial litigation and employment law.

 A graduate of Indiana University, Mr. Goldberg received a Bachelor of Arts degree in history in 1973.
 He earned his law degree from the University of Louisville in 1976.